caiks/WBOT02/README.md

 The conclusion to this stage is that we are beginning to see features classified together with the compute resources so far, but we will need new substrates and structures to make further progress especially because proper classification requires dynamic gradients and ideally temporal agent manipulation to separate objects from background.
 For example ornaments sitting on shelves are not grouped together as bowls, vases, statuettes, etc regardless of the shelf.
 Multi-scale will be able to improve this for faces which appear frequently at different distances but objects infrequently seen in film noir would require embodied interactional experience - the sort of knowledge acquired by infants playing with toys.

 63 vs 61 - only diff is min entropy lowered to 1.0, growth a little higher and multiplier a little lower, mean and mode and max higher, deviation higher, slightly more normal

+The problem with image 5 is that there is a low entropy area in the middle of the face.
+Perhaps we should have a lower min entropy for balanced.

 ```
 lengthsDist: {(1,3),(2,16),(3,50),(4,76),(5,121),(6,254),(7,498),(8,926),(9,1719),(10,2818),(11,4552),(12,7041),(13,9810),(14,13204),(15,15627),(16,17001),(17,16271),(18,14115),(19,10759),(20,6792),(21,3503),(22,1246),(23,357),(24,40)}